soootaleb/abcd/README.md

 > The UI is able to connect to various nodes and display they respective logs

+- UI can send a message to define the node state
+- UI can send a message to define a key with a value
+- Node not leader sends log setValueRequestReceivedButNotLeader
+- Node leader sends pendingSetKVRequests in next heartBeat
+- Peers commit pendingSetKVRequests in store
+- Peers send setKVAccepted to leader
+- Leader commits KV in store after quorum is reached

+> The cluster is able to store a value in memory with consensus after a qorum has been reached

 # Next steps

 - Implement a frontend